 The stink bugs will be attracted to the flowers.
 Once you get a good amount, simply cut the flower off and put in a trash bag and dispose of it.
 Not only do the sunflowers looks wonderful in a garden, but they are helpful as well!

-When dealing with pests natural is always the best choice on our homestead.
+When dealing with pests natural is always the best choice for our homestead.
 I feel that I have enough artificial and chemicals in my life why add more when it is not necessary?

-Organic gardening is not only better but actually easy too.
+Organic gardening for beginners is not only better but actually easy too.
+Use these tips to stop garden pests without using chemicals.